homieiot/convention/convention.md

 Properties can be **settable** and/or **retained**.
-For example, you don't want your `temperature` property to be settable in case of a temperature sensor (like the car example), but it should be settable in the case of a thermostat.
+For example, you don't want your `temperature` property to be settable in case of a temperature sensor (like the car example), but it should be settable in the case of a thermostat setpoint.

 A property is retained by default.
 A non-retained property would be useful for momentary events (e.g. doorbell pressed).
 See also [QoS settings](#qos-and-retained-messages).